 Debt Forgiveness ~ If the deficiency is forgiven, the lender can write off the shortage as a loss and inform the IRS.
 The seller might be receive a 1099 and be responsible for paying taxes on the amount of the debt foregiveness.
 However, the U.S. Mortgage Debt Relief Act of 2007 generally allows taxpayers the potential for relief from tax on mortgage debt forgiveness.

 SHORT SALE ~ requires lots of paperwork and preparation by the owner/seller/borrower.
 Before applying to the lender for a short sale, the owner/seller should have all the paperwork (short sale application) prepared to present to the lender.

 Short Sale buyers must be patient about time needed to conclude the property purchase.

-Thanks for contacting us about SHORT SALES of homes and properties at Orange County, California, and we are here to help you.
+Thanks for contacting us about homes and properties at Orange County, California, and we are here to help you.

-Harrison K. Long – solutions for real estate and business – REALTOR, GRI, broker associate, Coldwell Banker Residential Brokerage – 949-854-7747 (phone) – ExploreProperties@gmail.com (email) – CA DRE 01410855 – SFR short sale and foreclosure resource certified by the National Association of Realtors ~ also now serving as an appointed director at California Association of Realtors – attorney member at California State Bar Assoc #69137
+By Harrison K. Long – Professional real estate representative, REALTOR and broker associate, HomeSmart Evergreen Realty – 949-701-2515 (phone) – ExploreProperties@gmail.com – CALBRE #01410855 – Now serving as an appointed director at the California Association of Realtors – also an attorney member of the California State Bar association #69137

 This is for information only and not the providing of legal or tax services.
 You should consult with an experienced REALTOR and a real estate lawyer before making final decisions about short selling your property.